Dissolvable Solids For Babies

 What exactly are dissolvable solids?

 Dissolvable solids are foods that ‘melt’ in babies’ mouths and require minimal chewing.
-Once they mix with saliva, they dissolve quickly, which allows your baby to have a more gradual transition to different textures and finger foods.
+Once they mix with saliva, they dissolve quickly, which allows your baby to have a more gradual transition from purees to finger foods and table foods.

 Examples of dissolvable solids: